wagtail/wagtail/docs/howto/settings.rst

 Embeds
 ------

-Wagtail uses the oEmbed standard with a large but not comprehensive number of "providers" (youtube, vimeo, etc.).
+Wagtail uses the oEmbed standard with a large but not comprehensive number of "providers" (Youtube, Vimeo, etc.).
 You can also use a different embed backend by providing an Embedly key or replacing the embed backend by writing your own embed finder function.

 .. code-block:: python